ArnabBir/apache-pinot-playbook/docs/18-observability-operations-and-minions.md

 ### Monitoring Minion Tasks

 Minion tasks should be monitored like any other production process.
+Track:

-Track the task completion rate (what percentage of scheduled tasks complete successfully), task duration (how long tasks take, increasing duration may indicate growing data volumes or resource contention), task failure rate (what percentage of tasks fail, failures may indicate deep store connectivity issues, insufficient memory or data corruption) and resource consumption (how much CPU, memory and network bandwidth Minion tasks consume, which affects capacity planning).
+- **Task completion rate**.
+What percentage of scheduled tasks complete successfully
+- **Task duration**.
+How long tasks take; increasing duration may indicate growing data volumes or resource contention
+- **Task failure rate**.
+What percentage of tasks fail; failures may indicate deep store connectivity issues, insufficient memory or data corruption
+- **Resource consumption**.
+How much CPU, memory and network bandwidth Minion tasks consume, which directly affects capacity planning

 ```bash
 # List recent task executions